 An administrator makes financial and legal decisions for a person with a disability who does not have capacity to make these decisions for themselves.
 These decisions can include managing property, sale of property, paying bills or buying things they need/want.

 At the same time as considering your Power of Attorney documents, we strongly recommend you have a current “Will”, either a new Will or an amendment to your existing Will, to ensure it reflects any change in your personal life or circumstances.

-Refer to our Website page “Wills/Estate Planning” for more information.
+Refer to our Website on the Services page > “Wills/Estate Planning” for more information.